-resolved horizons below the seafloor.
+MZ3 PSTM is shown in Fig. 3.
+The first 100 kilometers of the MZ3 profile run over the NNV are dominated by volcanic edifices of the Almirante Leite Ridge (ALR) which completely masks the underlying structure (-20 and 40 km).
+On each side of the blind zone, a maximum of 1 stwt (second twoway travel time) of upper sediments is present.
+These consist of a first layer (S1) of weak signal and poorly resolved horizons below the seafloor.
 It is very thin to the SW of the ALR but thickens on its opposite side.
-At the bottom of S1 a stronger reflector (top-S3) is flat and parallel to the seafloor on the SW of the ALR but is dipping and undulating towards the NE.
-A few strong amplitude and unconformable reflections exists on each side of the ALR beneath this interface.
-A set of more continuous and coherent horizons marks the top of acoustic basement (top-SV1) which appears highly and steeply fractured to the SW of the ALR.
-At least 0.5 s.twt of parallel layering can be identified within the upper basement (SV1) on this side while 170 more chaotic and incoherent signal dominates on the NE side of the ALR.
-Because energy is lost below about 3 s.twt the SV2
+At the bottom of S1 a stronger reflector (top-S3) is flat and parallel to the seafloor to the SW of the ALR but dips and undulates towards the NE.
+A few strong amplitudes and unconformable reflections exist on each side of the ALR beneath this interface.
+A set of more continuous and coherent horizons marks the top of acoustic basement (top-SV1), which appears highly and steeply fractured to the SW of the ALR.
+At least 0.5 s twt of parallel layering can be identified within the upper basement (SV1) on this side, while a more chaotic and incoherent signal dominates on the NE side of the ALR.
+Because energy is lost below about 3 s twt, the SV2 and deeper layers are constrained by OBS data.

 With increasing model distance, the seafloor over the LM forms a slight dome between 120 and 260 km and then continuously deepens.
-S1 continues from the NNV as a 0.5 s.twt thick layer which internal structure is almost transparent because it is poorly resolved by our seismic.
-Below, S2 is a layer of intense but highly disrupted reflectivity revealing various sedimentary

-175 features, possibly channel incisions (100km model distance), contourites (360-400 km) and mass transport deposits (400-430 km).
-This contrasts with the S3 layer where more continuous and organized horizons are present, though of weaker amplitude.
-The top of the acoustic basement (top SV1) corresponds to a set of parallel and stronger amplitude reflectors in continuity with the NNV up to 300 km model distance.
-There a transition to a rugged surface marked by a broad basement high occurs.
-To the SW of the high the basement internal structure (SV1) shows clear parallel or dipping reflectors while to its NE it is chaotic with incoherent signal.
-There are two trends in dipping reflectors: one to the NE slowly dipping toward the western edge of the basement high (240-260 km) and a second, dipping to the SW, that coincide with highly fractured and sharp basement.
-Only the internal structure of the SV1 layer, about 0.5 s.twt thick, is imaged by the MCS.
-No energy reflects further down and, SV2, crystalline basement (G1-G4), the Moho (top-Moho on figure 3b) are constrained from wide-angle seismic only.
+S1 continues from the NNV as a 0.5 s twt thick layer, the internal structure of which is almost transparent because it is poorly resolved by our seismic acquisition.
+Below, S2 is a layer of intense but highly disrupted reflectivity revealing various sedimentary features, possibly including channel incisions (100 km model distance), contourites (360-400 km) and mass transport deposits (400-430 km).
+This contrasts with the S3 layer, where more continuous and organized horizons are present, though these are of weaker amplitude.
+The top of the acoustic basement (top SV1) corresponds to a set of parallel and stronger-amplitude reflectors in continuity with the NNV up to 300 km model distance.
+There, a transition to a rugged surface marked by a broad basement high occurs.
+To the SW of the high, the basement internal structure (SV1) shows clear parallel or dipping reflectors, while to its NE it is chaotic with incoherent signal.
+There are two trends in dipping reflectors: one to the NE that is slowly dipping toward the western edge of the basement high (240-260 km) and a second, dipping to the SW, that coincides with highly fractured and sharp basement.
+Only the internal structure of the SV1 layer, about 0.5 s twt thick, is imaged by the MCS.
+No energy reflects further down, and SV2, the crystalline basement (G1-G4), and the Moho (top-Moho in Fig. 3b) are constrained by wide-angle seismic acquisition only.